soobinrho/dotfiles-personal/README.md

 # If tmux-mem-cpu-load installation exits with a cmake error,
 # then install cmake with
-sudo dnf install -y cmake  # Fedora sudo apt install -y cmake  # Ubuntu
+sudo dnf groupinstall -y "Development Tools" "Development Libraries"  # Fedora sudo apt install -y cmake build-essential  # Ubuntu

 # How to see all sessions.
 tmux ls